RCEP: Asia readies world's largest trade deal | DW | 30.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A decade in the making, the RCEP pact will take effect on January 1, easing trade between Southeast Asia and the rest of the continent.
+A decade in the making, the RCEP pact takes effect January 1, easing trade among Southeast Asian and Asia-Pacific nations.
 Economic giants China, Japan and South Korea are set to benefit the most.

 China is set to be a major beneficiary of the world's largest trade deal between Asia Pacific countries